 Gabrielle Scott

-Previously, Ms. Scott served as Program Manager and Interim Program Director at the North Carolina MBDA Business Center under the NC Department of Administration’s Historically Underutilized Business (HUB) Division.
-In this role, she directed statewide efforts to expand access to contracting, capital, and technical assistance for minority- and women-owned businesses.
+She previously served as the Durham County Organizer for the North Carolina Black Alliance and Advance Carolina, where she led civic engagement and public education efforts to strengthen voting rights, economic justice, and community empowerment.
+Prior to that, she served as Program Manager and Interim Program Director at the North Carolina MBDA Business Center within the NC Department of Administration’s Historically Underutilized Businesses Division, overseeing statewide efforts to expand access to contracting, capital, and technical assistance for minority- and women-owned businesses.

-Ms. Scott holds a Master’s degree in Public Administration and has earned a Certificate in Social Justice from the Medgar Evers School of Law and Social Justice through the Advocacy Academy.
-She is recognized for her commitment to public service, coalition-building, and creating systems that uplift historically marginalized communities.
+She holds a Master’s degree in Public Administration and a Certificate in Social Justice Advocacy from the Medgar Evers School of Law and Social Justice Advocacy Academy.
+Mrs. Scott is widely recognized for her ability to build coalitions, influence policy, and drive equitable